-This question can be important depending on if you are interested in selling a product that does well only in a specific geographical area.
+This question can be important depending on whether you are interested in selling a product that does well only in a specific geographical area.

 - What tools do they use?

-To explain this question properly you can look into what types of tools are used by your audience.
-For instance ecommerce platforms are using analytics tools, content tools, marketing tools, etc. For other examples, it could be all the tools that simplify or are attached to the activity or product that your audience is concerned with.
+To explain this question properly, you can look into what types of tools your audience uses.
+For instance, ecommerce platforms use plenty of analytics tools, content tools, marketing tools, etc. For other examples, it could be tools that simplify or are related to the activity or product that your audience is concerned with.

 - What’s completely unique about this group?

 This question might require deeper thinking.
-Reflect on what is a specific trait or feature of your audience that is unique and stands out.
+Reflect on specific traits or features of your audience that are unique and stand out.

-So when it comes to targeting with Facebook advertising, I like to get super specific.
-For example, aiming for an audience in the US that’s from 50,000 to 100,000 people.
+When it comes to targeting with Facebook advertising, I like to get super specific.
+For example, aim for an audience size in the US that’s between 50,000 and 100,000 people.
 If it’s a smaller country, the potential audience could also be even smaller.

-You should avoid using generic interests, like nature, sports, or food and choose very specific ones instead: relevant brands, authors, books, magazines, websites or even other Facebook pages.
-If you’re looking to get ahead of the game with your Facebook advertising you should research into what interests your customers have.
+You should avoid using generic interests like nature, sports, or food.
+Select very specific ones instead: relevant brands, authors, books, magazines, websites, or even other Facebook pages.
+If you’re looking to get ahead of the game with your Facebook advertising, you should research what interests your customers have.

-Go to Audience Insights and enter the “seed audience” you want to analyze in the sidebar:
+The first step is to enter the “seed audience” you want to analyze in the sidebar.

-Then, click “Page Likes” on the top menu bar and scroll down to see a list of other pages, relevant to the audience you selected.
+Then, click “Page Likes” on the top menu bar and scroll down to see a list of other pages that are relevant to the audience you defined.

-In the example above, we can see that people who are interested in “running” also follow specific pages like “Spartan Race”, “Nike+ Run Club”, “Runner’s World”, and many others.
+In the example above, we can see that people who are interested in “running” also follow specific pages like “The Color Run”, “Planet Fitness”, “Whole Foods Market”, and many others.

-So instead of using “running” as an interest to promote your running shoes, a great Facebook advertising tip is to choose interests like Runner’s World, Nike Running, or RunHaven for your targeting to reach more relevant people.
+So instead of using “running” as an interest to promote your running shoes, a great Facebook advertising tip is to choose interests like “The Color Run”, “Planet Fitness”, or “Walking” for your targeting to reach more relevant people.

-After you’ve created a list of potential interests and decided on which product to promote, let’s create that Facebook advertising campaign.
+After you’ve created a list of potential interests and decided on which product to promote, we can get started with creating that Facebook advertising campaign.

 Facebook Ads Tutorial: Launching Your First Campaign

-You can also check out our Facebook Ads Tutorial on YouTube:
+You can also check out our “How to Run Facebook Ads for Beginners” video on YouTube: